mako-framework/docs/08_learn_more/00_caching.md

 $cache->clear();
 ```

-> Clearing the cache can affect other applications when using shared memory caching solutions such as APC and Memcache.
+> Clearing the cache can affect other applications when using shared memory caching solutions such as APCU and Memcached.
 {.warning}

 <a id="usage:incrementing_and_decrementing"></a>